SaveH2o/docs/docs/content/docs/products/H2o-1-usb/specs.md

 - **SRAM**:	2 KB
 - **EEPROM**:	1 KB
 - **Clock Speed**:	8 MHz (3.3V versions) or 16 MHz (5V versions)

+#### Automotive Quality Grade
+The ATmega328P have been developed and manufactured according to the most stringent requirements of the international standard ISO-TS-16949.
+The quality and reliability of the ATmega328P have been verified during regular product qualification as per AEC-Q100 grade 1.

+#### Temperature Grade Identification for Automotive Products
+- Temperature: –40°C a +125°C
+- Temperature Identifier: Z
+- Full automotive temperature range

+#### Reliability for data retention failure:
+- <1 PPM over 20 years at 85°C
+- <1 PPM over 100 years at 25°C

 ### Schematics